-The Bascom Center For the Visual Arts (323 Franklin Rd) has been providing the public and community with gallery space for regional artists and educational programs for youth and adults through instructional classes in different mediums.
-During the summer of 2016, the Bascom will be featuring “Beyond the Sock: Knitted Art by Charles Gandy” (3/12-6/12) and “Of Land and Spirit: Cherokee Art Today” (6/12-9/18) in addition to artist residencies and open art contests for members.
+The Bascom Center for the Visual Arts (323 Franklin Road) has been providing the public and community with gallery space for regional artists and educational programs for youth and adults through instructional classes in different mediums.
+During the summer of 2016, the Bascom featured “Beyond the Sock: Knitted Art by Charles Gandy” (3/12-6/12) and “Of Land and Spirit: Cherokee Art Today” (6/12-9/18) in addition to artist residencies and open art contests for members.

-North Carolina’s oldest active theater, the Highlands Playhouse (362 Oak Street) has been rolling out performances almost every year since 1938.
-Known for delivering adaptations of everything from Broadway standards to eclectic, lesser-known works, especially during the summer season, the Playhouse still has tickets available for its 2016 calendar: Chicago (6/23-7/9), A Grand Night For Singing (7/14-7/30), Steel Magnolias (8/4-8/20) and Piano Man (8/25-9/4).
+North Carolina’s oldest active theater, the Highlands Playhouse (362 Oak St.) has been rolling out performances almost every year since 1938.
+Known for delivering adaptations of everything from Broadway standards to eclectic, lesser-known works, especially during the summer season, the Playhouse still has tickets available for its summer season.

 The good news about dining in Highlands and Cashiers is that, with so much hiking around, you’ll be burning calories off in no time.
 This bodes especially well for foodies looking for savory mountain cuisine and sapid drinks against awe-inspiring scenery.

-Located just outside of Cashiers in the community of Lonesome Valley, Canyon Kitchen (150 Lonesome Valley Rd) is known throughout the Southeast for its inventive takes on local traditions like Columbia River Wild King Salmon, Rabbit Roulade and Peach Profiterole.
+Located just outside of Cashiers in the community of Lonesome Valley, Canyon Kitchen (150 Lonesome Valley Road) is known throughout the Southeast for its inventive takes on local traditions like Columbia River Wild King Salmon, rabbit roulade and peach profiterole.

 According to Tampa area resident Ben Hill, litigator and co-founder of Hill, Ward & Henderson, “Nancy Turner helps host a dinner at Canyon Kitchen, usually sometime in July.
 They invite everyone they know from the Tampa area.
 There’s sometimes more than 100 people that go to that dinner, and that’s just a fraction of the people from Tampa that are up there at that time of year.”

-One of the more unexpected culinary surprises in Highlands, Wild Thyme Gourmet’s (343-D Main Street) Asian-influenced American cuisine is a delicious contrast to more regional menus and a sign of Highlands’ increasingly diverse palate.
-Nepalese chef and owner Dindu Lama has spiced up traditional and exotic dishes like Wasabi Pea-Encrusted Wild Salmon and Bacon-Wrapped Quail for more than 20 years.
+One of the more unexpected culinary surprises in Highlands, Wild Thyme Gourmet’s (343-D Main St.) Asian-influenced American cuisine is a delicious contrast to more regional menus and a sign of Highlands’ increasingly diverse palate.
+Nepalese chef and owner Dindu Lama has spiced up traditional and exotic dishes like wasabi pea-encrusted wild salmon and bacon-wrapped quail for more than 20 years.
 The newly redesigned restaurant features a full service bar and an extended wine list.

-According to Greg Ghodsi, “In the center of downtown Sylva, there’s a restaurant called Lulu’s (612 W Main Street) that’s been there for about 25 years and is probably the most famous restaurant in the area.
+According to Greg Ghodsi, “In the center of downtown Sylva, there’s a restaurant called Lulu’s (612 W. Main St.) that’s been there for about 25 years and is probably the most famous restaurant in the area.
 The produce is all locally grown—they’ve been “farm-to-table” for a long time.

 Many of the “Tampa Tribe” own summer homes in the Highlands-Cashiers area, but if you’re looking for a less permanent stay, there are plenty of historical and modern accommodations suited to all types of lifestyles.

-For over 100 years, Colonial Pines Inn-Bed & Breakfast (541 Hickory Street) has treated guests to seclusion and comfort while remaining just a short walk from Main Street Highlands.
-Seven bedrooms are spread across the Inn’s compound, from the Main House (one bedrooms) to The Guest House Apartments (two bedrooms) and Miss Rebecca’s Cottage (three bedrooms, Great Room and full kitchen), each with spectacular views of Satulah Mountain and the surrounding area.
+For over 100 years, Colonial Pines Inn-Bed & Breakfast (541 Hickory St.) has treated guests to seclusion and comfort while remaining just a short walk from Main Street Highlands.
+Seven bedrooms are spread across the Inn’s compound, from the Main House (one bedrooms) to The Guest House Apartments (two bedrooms) and Miss Rebecca’s Cottage (three bedrooms, great room and full kitchen), each with spectacular views of Satulah Mountain and the surrounding area.
 All rooms are available for short or long-term rentals.

 Standing out in the valleys or on mountain peaks, feeling the cool air rush through the trees or the refreshing splash of a mountain stream, it isn’t hard to dream of living outdoors here and loving it, as people have done for hundreds of years.
 The sky remains a perfect shade of “Carolina Blue” until the sun sinks westward beyond the Appalachians, bringing incredible panoramas of starry nights and flickering constellations almost close enough to touch.
 In the morning, the day will rise over the eastern hills, and another beautiful summer day will reveal itself, waiting to be explored.